 DATE: September 30, 2019

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth the basic criteria involved in combining undergraduate and graduate courses.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Senior Vice Provost for Academic Affairs with recommended revisions presented to the Provost/ Senior Vice President for Academic Affairs (PSVPAA) by September 15.
+REVIEW: This OP will be reviewed in August of even-numbered years by the Senior Vice Provost for Academic Affairs with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by September 15.

 1. Offering graduate courses or sections taught simultaneously (same faculty, same station) with undergraduate sections may be allowed where there are clearly established criteria and where the practice is closely monitored to ensure quality instruction at both levels.

 There are two kinds of circumstances for which combined courses are appropriate:

 a.
-If there are similar courses at both levels, but student interest or demand is such that neither ten undergraduate nor five graduate students are likely to enroll in separate courses; and
+If there are similar courses at both levels, but student interest or demand is such that either ten undergraduate or five graduate students are unlikely to enroll in separate courses; and

 b.
 If there are courses at both levels whose content is such that it is most feasible to teach both levels of students in a single setting, even when there would be sufficient numbers for the classes to meet minimum enrollment at both levels.